ibhagwan/nvim-lua/README.md

 - [mini.nvim](https://github.com/nvim-mini/mini.nvim): a must have plugin from the great @echasnovski, used for statusline, indent lines, surround and much more

-- [which-key](https://github.com/folke/which-key.nvim): a must plugin in every setup, when leader key (and some built-ins) sequence is pressed and times out which-key will generate a help window with your keybinds and also let you continue the sequence at your own pace

 - [previm](https://github.com/previm/previm): live preview markdown files in the browser with `<space>r`